rljacobson/JLCPCBBasicLibrary/README.md

 ## JLCPCB Sources

 * Undocumented [link to xls file of all JLCPCB components with library type information](https://jlcpcb.com/video/jlcsmt_parts_library.xls).
-* The [Chinese langauge version of the JLCPCB website](https://www.sz-jlc.com/portal/smtComponentList.html) is more feature complete than the English language version.
+* The [Chinese language version of the JLCPCB website](https://www.sz-jlc.com/portal/smtComponentList.html) is more feature complete than the English language version.
 You can sort by library type (Basic or Extended).

 ## Third Party